KJY93/Project-4-Django-FullStack-Web-Development/README.md

 11. Users are able to view and update their user profile.
 12. Users are able to browse through their order history and also to check the status of each orders that has been made.
 13. Superuser are able to view orders made by customer and also to change the order status of a particular order, i.e. from processing to either dispatched or delivered.
-14. User will receive an order confirmation email if their payment is sucessful.
+14. User will receive an order confirmation email if their payment is sucessful. **Do take note that you will only receive the order notification email if you have signed up with a valid email address during the account registration process.**

 ### b.
 Features to be implemented in the future
 For the future development of this bookstore web application, I would like to include the following features: